D04: The Role of a Lietime

 ZAPZOP: It's not my house.
 It's an entire planet where the wisdom of generations is stored.

-DERF: He's sort of like my Space dad in a lot of ways.
-This is ZapZop.
+DERF: He's sorta like my Space dad in a lot of ways.
+Uh, this is ZapZop.

 SHAE: Oh.